Linaro/lava/doc/v2/writing-tests.rst

    to, for example, gather any inputs that you get via LAVA, call the main test program, and translate your regular output into ways to tell lava how the test went (if needed).

+#.
+Standard test jobs are intended to showcase the design of the test job,
+   **not** the test definitions.
+These test definitions tend to be very simplistic and are **not** intended to be examples of how to write test definitions, just how to prepare test jobs.

 .. seealso:: :ref:`custom_scripts`